Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 • 70% Pecorino + 30% Parmigiano

-• Less savory, more delicate
+• Less intense, more approachable

-Can I use Pecorino Sardo or Toscano?
+Can I substitute Pecorino Sardo or Toscano?

 Pecorino Romano PDO:

-• Savory, spicy
+• Savory, peppery

-• Aging 5-12 months
+• Aged 5-12 months

 • Melts perfectly